 Registration is quick and relatively easy, although once again the translations for several labels are a bit weird.

 Account funding and funds withdrawal

 Although the only way to fund your account is via a SEPA transfer, it should meet the need of most investors.

 Website’s design and ergonomics

-Robocash‘s website is globally easy to use, but the interface is far from being as streamlined as most competitors.
+Robocash website is globally easy to use, but the dated interface is far from being as streamlined as most competitors.
 It especially pales when compared to Swaper‘s or Lendermarket‘s beautifully designed websites !

-One minor annoyance is that if you ever want to see a loan agreement, it isn’t displayed in your browser but downloaded as a Word document.
-Also, the English version isn’t as well translated as some competitors, but is obviously legible enough.
-Finally, I regret the lack of a FAQ once you’re logged in; it’s actually available from the home page.
+In term of ergonomics, one minor annoyance is that if you ever want to see a loan agreement, it isn’t displayed in your browser but downloaded as a Word document.

 Actual performance of my Robocash portfolio

 At the end of July 2022, the XIRR for my Robocash portfolio was 12,78%.

 In spite of the interest rates variations, the performance for my Robocash portfolio is overall stable.
 I consider it as very good, especially considering the platform's reliability.